cidles/graf-python/doc/index.rst

-..
-Graf-Python documentation master file, created by sphinx-quickstart on Mon Aug 20 16:07:32 2012.
+.. graf-python documentation master file, created by sphinx-quickstart on Mon Aug 20 16:07:32 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Graf-Python's documentation!
+Welcome to graf-python's documentation!
 =======================================

-This document has the purpose present the documentation modules and tests that the project Graf-Python has.
+This document has the purpose present the documentation modules and tests that the project graf-python has.

 **Contents**